smthomas-sci/CryoFilter/README.md

 To select the best model which minimises **over-fitting**, select the weights where the validation accuracy is at its highest before it stops improving.
 This model can be used for later prediction.
 During training, the only metrics monitored are `train_loss`, `train_acc`, `val_loss` and `val_acc`.
-At the end of training they will be saved in the `history.csv` written to the `--histor_dir` directory.
+At the end of training they will be saved in the `history.csv` written to the `--history_dir` directory.

 The model can be evaluated more thoroughly using the `metrics.py` script.
 You can point it to a mrc and provide and output directory and weights.
 It will produce an AUC statistic and save the ROC and Confusion